If you love to immerse yourself into the world of Hogwarts, you will love these Harry Potter Potion Necklaces!

 Because who wouldn’t want a little bit of liquid luck?

-For two of the potion labels I use Kraft labels from the Target $1 Spot.
+For two of the potion labels I use Kraft labels from the Target $1 Spot that I trimmed down to size.

 I used distress ink on the edges and used my most scribbling handwriting to write the potion names on the labels.